Nick Margevicius: Atlanta Braves

 On April 4, 2023, Margevicius signed a minor league contract with the Atlanta Braves.
 In 20 games split between the Triple–A Gwinnett Stripers and Double–A Mississippi Braves, he registered a combined 6.82 ERA with 49 strikeouts across 68 2/3 innings pitched.
 Margevicius elected free agency following the season on November 6.

 TSG Hawks

 On January 22, 2024, Margevicius signed with the TSG Hawks of the Chinese Professional Baseball League.
 In 18 starts for the Hawks, he compiled a 7-6 record and 2.82 ERA with 86 strikeouts across 108 1/3 innings pitched.
 Margevicius became a free agent following the season.

 Tecolotes de los Dos Laredos

 On March 7, 2025, Margevicius signed with the Tecolotes de los Dos Laredos of the Mexican League.
 In two starts for Dos Laredos, Margevicius posted a 2-0 record and 0.87 ERA with seven strikeouts across 10 1/3 innings pitched.

 Detroit Tigers

 On April 29, 2025, Margevicius signed a minor league contract with the Detroit Tigers.
-He elected free agency on November 6.
+He made 17 appearances (14 starts) for the Triple-A Toledo Mud Hens, registering a 5-3 record and 3.89 ERA with 70 strikeouts over 74 innings of work.
+Margevicius elected free agency following the season on November 6.

+San Francisco Giants

+On December 26, 2025, Margevicius signed a minor league contract with the San Francisco Giants.
+He made three starts split between the rookie-level Arizona Complex League Giants and Single-A San Jose Giants, posting a combined 0-1 record and 8.71 ERA with two strikeouts across 10 1/3 innings pitched.
+Margevicius was released by the Giants organization on May 20, 2026.

+Long Island Ducks

+On July 15, 2026, Margevicius was signed by the Long Island Ducks of the Atlantic League of Professional Baseball.